WhiteBlackGoose/AngouriMath.Terminal/README.md

-# AngouriMath.Terminal
+## AngouriMath.Terminal

-Currently: experimental repository for creating a terminal for AM based on F# Interactive.
+Currently: experimental repository for creating a terminal for AngouriMath based on F# Interactive.